retentioneering/retentioneering-tools/docs/source/step_matrix.rst

 ========================

 Sometimes we need to compare behavior of several groups of users.
-For example, when we would like to compare behavior of users who had convertion to target vs. who had not, or compare behavior of test and control groups in A/B test, or compare behavior between specific segments of users.
+For example, when we would like to compare behavior of users who had conversion to target vs. who had not, or compare behavior of test and control groups in A/B test, or compare behavior between specific segments of users.

 In this case it is informative to plot a step_matrix as difference between step_matrix for